The Lowdown On The Legend Of La Llorona

-Depending on which folk tale you follow, La Llorona isn't just some weeping ghost who hangs out by the river, but rather she's a child kidnapping monster.
-In Mexico parents use this version of the tale to keep their children from running around at night and getting into trouble.
-If a child is caught by the ghost she'll ask them for forgiveness and then drown them in the closest body of water.
+In Mexico, parents use this version of the tale to keep their children from running around at night and getting into trouble.
+The story goes that if a child is caught by the ghost, she'll ask them for forgiveness and then drown them in the closest body of water.

-In Some Stories La Llorona Murders Her Children In A Jealous Rage
+In One Legend, She Murdered Her Children In A Jealous Rage

-As the Arizona version of La Llorona goes, the ghost was originally a woman named Launa who lived in Kingman Canyon with her husband and two children.
-Unfortunately, she felt that her husband was paying too much attention to their daughters and grew increasingly jealous until she pushed them over the edge of the canyon.
-After their children's death Launa's husband left her, and she threw herself off the edge of the canyon to join her children.
-Ever since then she was damned to wander the canyon.
+In northwestern Arizona, the story goes that La Llorona was originally a woman named Launa who lived in Kingman Canyon with her husband and two children.
+Sadly, she felt that her husband was paying too much attention to their daughters and became increasingly jealous.
+In a fit of envious rage, she pushed her girls over the edge of the canyon, sending them to their deaths.

 Some Say Her Husband Killed Her Children